Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 -   1.19.50+

-	Stable API modules, these do not require the Beta APIs experiment to be turned on.
+	**Stable API modules**, these do not require the Beta APIs experiment to be turned on.
 The initial API set is narrow, but more features will be added over the coming months.

 	- @minecraft/server:
 		- `1.0.0`

-	Beta API modules, requires the Beta APIs experiment to be turned on in world settings.
-Many experimental features available in this version of the API, but breaking changes are common.
+	**Beta API modules**, requires the Beta APIs experiment to be turned on in world settings, with lots of experimental features in the API.

 	- @minecraft/server:
 		- `1.1.0-beta`